a-lud/snakes-selection/README.md

 > Genomic signals of shifts in selection associated with the recent land-sea transition in front-fanged snakes (Elapidae)

-The custom pipelines used by some of these scripts can be found at [nf-pipelines][nfpipelines] - specifically the [MSA][msa] and [HyPhy][hyphy] pipelines.
+The custom pipelines used by some of these scripts can be found at [nf-pipelines][nfpipelines] (build: 2f89cd6) - specifically the [MSA][msa] and [HyPhy][hyphy] pipelines.

 ## Directories in the repository